-- a popular homeschool method, so it isn’t difficult to find other homeschool parents to share ideas and resources with
+- Popular homeschool method, so there are many other homeschool parents to share ideas and resources with;

-- considers the unique qualities and talents of the students to help maximize their interest and motivation to learn
+- Unique qualities and talents of the students are foundational to help maximize their interest and motivation to learn.

 Points to consider

-- with more flexibility and available resources, a newer homeschooler may feel overwhelmed with all the choices available
+- More flexibility and available resources, which may cause a newer homeschooler to feel overwhelmed with all the choices available;

-- an eclectic homeschooler may discard a homeschool resource too quickly in a quest to find what works best for their child, without taking the time to understand the program better and make good use of the resources they’ve invested in
+- Homeschoolers who follow this approach may discard a homeschool resource too quickly in a quest to find what works best for their child without taking the time to understand the program better and make good use of the resources they’ve invested in;

 * The Resources on this page are examples of resource options that many homeschooling parents have found helpful.
 Note that they are not created or distributed by HOMESCHOOL.TODAY.
 For your convenience we occasionally add links to helpful websites, books, etc. but these will open in a separate tab.